Sign up here to receive regular news about what is going on in Paxford

 Paxford Village viewed from the West

-Full list on our events page
+A full list of upcoming events is on our events page

 A disastrous Quiz Night and Summer Buffet in the Village Hall when Paxford residents were beaten by a team from Blockley!